sebastiencs/company-box/README.md

 ### Icons

-By default, images are used to display icons.
-You can also use [font icons](https://github.com/sebastiencs/company-box/wiki/icons)

 See the variable `company-box-icons-functions`

 For now, there are customs icons for 3 backends only: `company-lsp`, `company-elisp` and `company-yasnippet`.
 You can customize their icons with the variables:
 `company-next-icons-lsp`, `company-next-icons-elisp` and `company-next-icons-yasnippet`

+Notes:
+By default, images are used to display icons.
+You can also use [font icons](https://github.com/sebastiencs/company-box/wiki/icons)
-Note: With images, you can't change icons colors
+With images, you can't change icons colors